Buying term life insurance can be a cumbersome and invasive process. Clients often ask us to look at

 The lower the death benefit, the easier the approval process.

 Lower death benefits products reduce the risk for insurance carriers.
 When Life Insurance companies make it easy to qualify for their products, they’re taking a risk on some people with poor health being able to obtain insurance when they would otherwise not be.

 By minimizing the death benefit, they can minimize their exposure to an insurmountable amount of unexpected death claims.
 If they start to see that the numbers does not work in their favor, they may just tweak the policy by making it tougher to qualify for.
 The low death benefit buys them time to properly evaluate the numbers and their risk exposure.

-Because It’s Easier, It’s Not Cheaper
+Though It’s Easier, It’s Not Necessarily Cheaper

 Simplified issue products are attractive because they’re easier to qualify for.
 However this added benefit comes at a cost.
 Because the insurance company is taking a risk, they mitigate this by charging more.

 Here are some examples for Simplified Issue Term vs No Exam & Traditional Term Life Insurance.
 These examples are all males seeking for 20 year $200,000 term life insurance.